How Much Does it Cost to Install Central Heating?

 Renovating, upgrading or installing a central heating system from scratch?
-We’ve put this guide together to help you get the right system installed and how much it’s likely to cost you.
+This guide will help you get the right system installed and find out how much it’s likely to cost you.

 Installing a new central heating system will cost in the region of £3,000 to £4,000.
 It will need to include a boiler, radiators, pipes and controls.
-Depending on which type of boiler you opt for, you may also need a hot water storage cylinder and feeder and expansion tank.
+Depending on which type of boiler you opt for, you may also need a hot water storage cylinder as well as a feed and expansion tank.
 The price of each of these elements will vary from manufacturer to manufacturer and you will also need to consider the labour / installation costs, but this should be included in a central heating quote.

 As a starting point, we’ve calculated some average costs relevant to a 3 bedroom, 2 storey house to give you an estimated figure.
 The installation cost is based on an engineer charging about £200 per day with £100 a day for an extra labourer.